angular/angular/aio/content/guide/testing-components-scenarios.md

   path="testing/src/app/banner/banner-external.component.spec.ts"
   region="async-before-each"
   header="app/banner/banner-external.component.spec.ts (async beforeEach)"></code-example>

-The `waitForAsync()` helper function takes a parameterless function with the body of the setup.

 The `TestBed.configureTestingModule()` method returns the `TestBed` class so you can chain calls to other `TestBed` static methods such as `compileComponents()`.